 This Class was first described in 1943.
 The first specimens were collected from beeches in Massachusetts and Connecticut.
 There are 12 species described so far; all are marine.
 They are found in interstitial spaces in shallow sediments.
-All are less than 0.5 mm long and show many primitive characteristics, see right.
+All are less than 0.5 mm long and show many primitive characteristics, see below.

 There are twelve species, all microscopic 0.15 - 0.20 mm, ectoparasites of other marine crustaceans.
 The larvae and females attach to the host by an adhesive disc.
 Adult males are free-swimming.
 They are usually found in deep waters.